quarkiverse/quarkus-azure-services/integration-tests/README.md

 # Quarkus Azure Services - Integration Tests

 This is the integration test for testing all Quarkus Azure services extensions from REST endpoints.
+You can also find the same AZ CLI commands to create Azure services in `.github/build-with-maven-native.sh`.

 ## Installing dependencies locally in development iteration